 Gotchas

-Something that might not be immediately clear is the fact that changes to the pipeline are not automatically deployed.
-Once the pipeline has stabilized, that might not be an issue, but if you are in the process of tweaking it, it can be somewhat frustrating.
+It’s not apparent at first, but changes to the pipeline are not automatically deployed.
+Once the pipeline has stabilized, that might not be an issue.
+If you are in the process of tweaking it, it can be somewhat frustrating.
 This also means that if you need to change the CloudFormationStackPolicy

 due to changes being made in the workload template, the changes will need to be manually deployed before the pipeline can successfully deploy the workload template with the new changes.
 Because of this, it might be beneficial to separate changes made to the pipeline from changes made to the CloudFormation stack.

-Somewhat relatedly, when it comes time to cleanup these resources, order is important.
-As I just mentioned, the IAM role that grants CloudFormation the permissions necessary to deploy the production stack is defined in the pipeline template.
-If the pipeline stack is deleted before the production stack, the role will be deleted as well.
-This will lead to a failure when deleting the production stack as the role that grants CloudFormation permissions to manage the stack no longer exists.
+Somewhat relatedly, when it comes time to clean up these resources, the order is important.
+As I just mentioned, the pipeline template defines the IAM role that grants CloudFormation the permissions necessary to deploy the production stack.
+If you delete the pipeline stack before the production stack, the role will also be deleted.
+This will lead to a failure when deleting the production stack.
+The role that grants CloudFormation permissions to manage the stack no longer exists.
 Because of this, make sure you delete the production stack before deleting the pipeline stack when cleaning up resources.

 Wrapping Up

-I am hopeful that I have armed you with some additional tools for testing your CloudFormation templates and automating their deployment.
-Obviously there is much room for extension of this example (like maybe, building some application code?) but it gives the basic structure on which to build more complex and robust implementations to meet your specific needs.
+I hope I have armed you with additional tools for testing your CloudFormation templates and automating their deployment.
+Obviously, there is much room for extension of this example (like maybe, building some application code?).
+Still, it gives the basic structure for building more complex and robust implementations to meet your specific needs.